Temporary Work - Charity Workers (formerly known as TIER 5 Charity Workers)

 C. Visa Validity and Extension

-Applicants successful under Tier 5 (Temporary Workers) will be granted Entry Clearance valid for a maximum period of 12 months; or a shorter period if this is specified in the certificate of sponsorship plus 14 days.
+Applicants successful under Charity Workers Visa will be granted Entry Clearance valid for a maximum period of 12 months; or a shorter period if this is specified in the certificate of sponsorship plus 14 days.

 Applicants can only apply for an extension of their visa up to the maximum period of 12 months or if shorter, the time specified in the certificate of sponsorship plus 14 days.

-No applicants from other Tiers of the points-based system are entitled to switch into Tier 5 (Temporary Worker).
-In the same way, applicants from Tier 5 (Temporary Worker) cannot switch into other Tiers.
-The Tier 5 (Temporary Worker) route does not lead to settlement in the UK nor does it offer applicants the opportunity to switch into any other work or study category.
+No applicants of the points based system are entitled to switch into the Temporary Worker.
+In the same way, applicants from Temporary Worker cannot switch into other visa.
+The Temporary Worker route does not lead to settlement in the UK or offer applicants the opportunity to switch into any other work or study category.

-No switching is permitted between the subcategories of Tier 5 (Temporary Worker).
+No switching is permitted between the subcategories of Temporary Worker.

 E. Applying for Entry Clearance

-Applicants are required to obtain prior for Entry Clearance under Tier 5 (Temporary Worker) before entering the UK under this scheme.
+Applicants are required to obtain prior for Entry Clearance under Charity Workers Visa before entering the UK under this scheme.
 Applicants can apply for Entry Clearance from their home country or legal country of residence.

-F. What other work is allowed under the Tier 5 (Temporary Worker) category
+F. What other work is allowed under the Charity Workers category

 In addition, applicants under this category are able to undertake supplementary employment providing the work is in the same sector, and for no more than 20 hours per week.
 The work must be at the same level as declared on the certificate of sponsorship and must be outside of normal working hours.
 The applicant is obliged to continue to work for their original sponsor.